Allergen

 An allergen is an otherwise harmless substance that triggers an allergic reaction in sensitive individuals by stimulating an immune response.

 In technical terms, an allergen is an antigen that is capable of stimulating a type-I hypersensitivity reaction in atopic individuals through immunoglobulin E (IgE) responses.
 Most humans mount significant immunoglobulin E responses only as a defense against parasitic infections.
 However, some individuals may respond to many common environmental antigens.
 In atopic individuals, non-parasitic antigens stimulate inappropriate IgE production, leading to type I hypersensitivity.

 Sensitivities vary widely from one person (or from one animal) to another.
 A very broad range of substances can be allergens to sensitive individuals.

+The World Health Organization and International Union of Immunological Societies (WHO/IUIS) Allergen Nomenclature Sub-Committee maintains a webpage listing every protein (as well as some carbohydrates) that have elicited a confirmed IgE reaction in humans.

 Examples

 SEM of miscellaneous plant pollens.
 Pollens are very common allergens.